fumes/fumes.11ty/src/articles/la-vie-en-rose.md

 There are a few easy shifts that better take place, in order to create a state of constant awareness of how amazing life is.

-Most of the time we only catch a glimpse of how amazing things.
+Most of the time we only catch a glimpse of how amazing things are.

 {% include partials/image.html, caption: "See the positive things in life", name: "_7193" %}